OctopusDeploy/blog/blog/2024-02/liquibase-container/index.md

 ## Conclusion

 We strive to make using Octopus Deploy as easy as possible.
-The `octopuslabs\liquibase-workertools` image makes integrating the Liquibase product into your deployment process much easier, especially when coupled with Octopus Cloud [Dynamic Workers](https://octopus.com/docs/infrastructure/workers/dynamic-worker-pools).
+The `octopuslabs/liquibase-workertools` image makes integrating the Liquibase product into your deployment process much easier, especially when coupled with Octopus Cloud [Dynamic Workers](https://octopus.com/docs/infrastructure/workers/dynamic-worker-pools).

 Happy deployments!